 Fostering is an extremely rewarding career with some added benefits from us to you.
 We will ensure that you are fully trained and fully supported.

 You will receive an excellent allowance that covers all costs.
+You will receive 100% discount on your Council Tax.
 We will allocate your own dedicated social worker to support you whenever needed.
 You will also be able to contact a 24-hour support line.
 We recognise the hard work of our foster carers and will provide an allowance of paid respite breaks.
 Your training will be held locally and at no cost to you.

 You will also receive a paid membership to The Fostering Network, which comes with a long list of benefits including discounts on holidays, short breaks and top UK attractions.

 There's no one better to tell you about fostering than the people who are currently caring for children.
 Truth be Told is a short film based on the true accounts of foster carers and their heartfelt experiences of fostering teenagers and sibling groups.

 Make 2021 the year you become a foster carer - new year, new career.

 We are now running virtual fostering information events online for those who would like to find out more about becoming a foster carer.
 If you are interested in attending one of these events, please complete the form below with the date of the event you wish to attend, your name, email and contact number, or call us on 01432 383240.